graphcore/poptorch/docs/user_guide/pytorch_to_poptorch.rst

 Going further
 =============

-For a more detailed tutorial on getting started with PopTorch, you can find the :tutorials-repo:`Pytorch basics tutorial <tutorials/pytorch/basics>` which walks through training an MNIST model on the IPU.
+For a more detailed example of getting started with PopTorch, see the :tutorials-repo:`Pytorch basics tutorial <tutorials/pytorch/basics>` which walks through training an MNIST model on the IPU.